 - Hot Mom: Aria, in retrospect.

 - Humanoid Abomination: Grayson, but not by choice.

 - Humorless Aliens: Anderson, while having lunch with Calyn, jokes about attacking Din Korlak (Calyn's office mate, about whom he had been complaining) and "watching the butterball roll out the door".
 Calyn finds this joke disturbing, and notes that he's unsettled by humanity's sense of humour.

 - Karma Houdini: Kai Leng.
-Then again, he's supposed to appear in Mass Effect 3 and gunning for Shepard.
-We know how that's going to end...
+Then again, he appears in Mass Effect 3 and gunning for Shepard.
+You know how that ends...